punitha-96/SmartBaseService/README.md

         npx sequelize-cli db:migrate:undo
 ```

-This command will execute the _down_ function in the most recently applied migration, reverting the changes made by that migration.
+This command will execute the _down_ function in most recently applied migration, reverting the changes made by that migration.

 (iii).In vscode, Rollback all migrations with: